xuqi2024/openflexure-microscope/docs/printing.md

 ## Printing {pagestep}

+>i The microscope body has a custom brim included in the STL.
+This may require [custom print settings].

 Now you have tested your [printer][RepRap-style printer]{qty:1,cat:tool} and [filament][PLA filament]{Qty: 200g, note:"Of any colour you want.
 Two contrasting colours may look best."} you can print the following parts:

 * Actuator assembly tools ([nut tool]{output,qty:1}, [band tool]{output,qty:1}, and [band tool cover]{output,qty:1}):  [actuator_assembly_tools.stl](models/actuator_assembly_tools.stl){previewpage}